momona06/hw-1-year/README.md

-# Some of my Homework Temporarily
+# HW for the second term of first year in THU